John-Counts/side_projects/README.md

 contents:

 Sorting algorithms, made to gain experience in each one and to acquire metrics on their performance.
-Bogo sort (not particularly useful, but this was the first made) bubble sort insertion sort merge sort selection sort shell sort
+Bogo sort (not particularly useful, but this was the first made)
+bubble sort
+insertion sort
+merge sort
+selection sort
+shell sort
+quick sort